David van Schoor reviews Sarah Ruden’s bold new translation of Augustine’s Confessions.

 There are many sensitive discussions about the nature and challenges of translating Augustine.
 Carolyn J-B Hammond’s Loeb Classical Library edition is succinct and exemplary, while the second edition of Frank Sheed’s 1942 translation carries its learning very lightly and will constitute no heavy burden to the non-specialist reader—quite the contrary.
 Part of the trouble in Ruden’s Confessions is that implicit in her ‘Introduction’, and in her ideas about translation itself, is a radical—one may even say Manichaean—and to my mind artificial cleft between the scholarly and the popular: the archaic, the learned, the theologically searching and historically sensitive on one hand and the immediate, accessible, colloquial and up-to-date on the other.

-Translation is a field to which Ruden has given no little thought and to which she has productively devoted herself, having now published half a dozen translations from Greek and Latin and a work on the craft itself, The Face of Water: A Translator on Beauty and Meaning in the Bible (Pantheon Books, 2017).
+Translation is a field to which Ruden has given no little thought and to which she has productively devoted herself, having now published eight major translations from Greek and Latin and a work on the craft itself, The Face of Water: A Translator on Beauty and Meaning in the Bible (Pantheon Books, 2017).
 Here, Ruden’s mandate may have been to produce an ‘accessible’ translation (that unfortunate word, is it the burden we bear for the gift of the Internet?) in updated English for The Modern Library and to avoid encumbering the ‘general reader’ (although there is no such thing) with the onera of professional scholarship.
 But—Aurelius Augustine—probably ethnically Berber, a North African educated in the lingua franca of the fourth century Roman Empire, a man who lived 1,600 years ago—is this someone to whom we really wish to pretend we can have absolutely direct access?
 If we believe we can meet him unimpeded, have we in some measure been taken in by the rhetorical power of his directly-addressing, first-person voice?

 Ruden’s is what one may call an enthusiastic interpretation, a product of the secularism that itself originates from Martin Luther’s great sixteenth-century revolution and its political and social consequences.
 After all, one of the most momentous acts in recent history was an act of translation: the work of Luther and his fellow Protestants in translating the Bible from Hebrew and ancient Greek into vernacular German.
 Modern, Western, democratic, late-capitalist, individualist consumers feel themselves free to study, examine and evaluate all the things of this world in their own language, and they believe that this language, and the codes and values that both inhere in it and that it conveys, is sufficient to disclose the meanings of all historical experience and trans-historical truths.
 The demotic is valid.